'There are red lines': Elon Musk faces international outcry after Twitter bans journalists - KESQ

 A spokesperson for the the United Nations said it is “very disturbed by the arbitrary suspension” of journalist accounts on Twitter, warning that the company’s actions have set “a dangerous precedent” amid rising threats to press freedom around the world.

+Jodie Ginsberg, president of the Committee to Protect Journalists, said the organization is “deeply alarmed” by the move and called on Twitter to “immediately restore these reporters’ accounts.”

-And in the United States, numerous Democratic lawmakers took Musk to task after his company suspended the accounts of several journalists covering him on Thursday night, including CNN’s Donie O’Sullivan, the New York Times’ Ryan Mac and the independent journalist Aaron Rupar.
+And numerous Democratic lawmakers in the United States took Musk to task after his company suspended the accounts of several journalists covering him on Thursday night, including CNN’s Donie O’Sullivan, the New York Times’ Ryan Mac and the independent journalist Aaron Rupar.

 New York Rep. Alexandria Ocasio-Cortez said she understood Musk’s feelings of vulnerability as a public figure, “but descending into abuse of power + erratically banning journalists only increases the intensity around you.”